bravosierra99/Obsidian-Wine-Collection/README.md

 My setup is for wine, but you can modify it easily and track your craft beers, different coffee beans, whiskies, gins, or whatever you like.

-The setup has the following features:
+The setup has the following **features**:
 - A complete list of all wines you’ve tasted
 - Card view with all the labels
 - “Fridge” view of the wines currently in your inventory
 - Automated shopping lists for your favorite wine stores

 I use Obsidian and the following plugins:
 - ![Dataview](https://github.com/blacksmithgu/obsidian-dataview)